rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

 # Prerequisites

 * Kilo (2015.1.0 or 2015.1.1) or Juno (2014.2.3) OpenStack
-* Tenant with at least: 128 vCPU, 256GB RAM, 2TB for Root Disks and 2TB for Volumes
+* Tenant with at least: 128vCPU, 256GB RAM, 2TB for Root, 2TB for Volumes
 * Networking (neutron) configured with dedicated static IPs (without DHCP)
 * At least 4 floating IPs available
 * 1 domain (internal OK)
-* Ability to access the following domains (through proxy OK)
+* Ability to access the following domains (proxy OK)

 ```
 *.amazonaws.com